padenaa/padenaa/README.md

 ### Hi it's Padena 👋

-🌱 I’m a software engineering student at the University of Waterloo
+🌱 I’m currently a software engineering student at the University of Waterloo

-👩‍💻 I was previously a Software Developer intern at TD and participated in Google CSSI!
+👩‍💻 I have previously been a Software Developer intern at TD Bank and participated in Google CSSI!

 🔭 I’m currently looking for Winter 2023 internships